codr7/whirlisp/README.md

 All that remains is executing `(whirlisp:tests)` after loading `whir.lisp` to run all tests.

-Before we part for now, I feel obliged to mention a few limitations, lest someone gets any crazy ideas:
+Before we part, I feel obliged to mention a few limitations, lest someone gets any crazy ideas:

 * One thread at a time, people; multi-threading requires safe system-wide serialization of file accesses.
 * All records are stored in RAM; while not impossible to get around, doing so would add significant complexity.